"It is more blessed to give than to receive, but it is also more difficult to receive than to give."

 Deflection disguised as humility: Refusing to receive in the name of not wanting to impose.
 True receptivity accepts graciously, knowing it supports both giver and receiver.

 Receiving to manipulate: Using receiving as a strategy for getting more.
-True receptivity is honest, and does not use gratitude as a tactic.
+True receptivity is honest and does not use gratitude as a tactic.

-Cultivating Receptivity
+Growing Receptivity

-Practice saying "Thank you": When someone compliments you, say "Thank you" and stop there.
-Resist the urge to deflect, minimize, or reciprocate right away.
+Practice saying "Thank you": When someone compliments us, say "Thank you" and stop there.
+Resist the urge to deflect, minimize, or pay back immediately.

 Balance receiving with giving: Continue to give generously while also receiving graciously.
 Keep the flow moving in both directions.
-Maintain harmony by letting yourself be cared for.

 The Art of Receiving